crazycodr/standard-exceptions/docs/exceptions/io-filesystem-exceptions.md

 ### FileAlreadyExistsException

-Use this exception when your code tries to create a file but it already exists.
+Use this exception when your code tries to create a file, but it already exists.

 Tags: `\Exceptions\Tag\ExistsTag`